SWAT standoff near Music Factory ends with an arrest

-CHARLOTTE, NC (FOX 46 CHARLOTTE) – A lengthy standoff with SWAT stemming from a domestic incident took place overnight at a residence near the Music Factory and concluded with an arrest, Charlotte Police said on Tuesday.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – A lengthy standoff with SWAT stemming from a domestic incident took place overnight at a home near the Music Factory and concluded with an arrest, CMPD announced.

-Officers responded to calls regarding an incident at a residence not far from the Music Factory around 8 p.m. on Monday.
+Officers responded to calls regarding an incident at a home not far from the Music Factory around 8 p.m. on Monday, July 19.

 Find out first – Get the latest breaking news from FOX 46 sent straight to your inbox

-A victim told police she was assaulted by Robert Rios, 35, who then fired a gun in earshot of her.
-Rios locked himself in the residence and a SWAT standoff ensued.
+A woman told police she was assaulted by Robert Rios, 35, who then fired a gun in earshot of her.
+Rios locked himself in the home and a SWAT standoff ensued, police said.

-When officers attempted to communicate with the suspect at the front door, he displayed a gun and officers took cover.
-Rios surrendered to negotiators around 3 a.m. and was taken into custody.
+When CMPD officers attempted to communicate with the suspect at the front door, he pulled out a gun and officers took cover.
+Rios surrendered to negotiators around 3 a.m.
+Tuesday.

 He faces multiple charges including assault and communicating threats.